 The biochemistry and molecular biology program (BIMO) was designed to provide students with an opportunity for in-depth exploration of living systems in molecular terms.
 Professors Banta, Lebestky, Lynch, Maroja, Savage, Swoap, and Ting are the Biology Department faculty members who participate in the BIMO program.

 The Bioinformatics, Genomics, and Proteomics (“BigP”) curriculum involves faculty from the biology, chemistry, computer science, mathematics/statistics, and physics departments and was designed to provide students with an understanding of these revolutionary new areas of investigation.
 Professors Banta, Lynch, Maroja, Marvin, Savage, Swoap, Smith, Ting, and Williams are the Biology Department faculty members who participate in the BigP program.

 The Environmental Studies department allows students to focus some of their elective courses in an integrated, interdisciplinary study of the environment – that is, the natural world, both in itself and as it has been modified by human society.
 Professors Art, Banta, Edwards, Morales, Smith, and Ting, from the Biology Department participate in the environmental studies department.

 Although there is no specific premedical program at Williams College, all the courses needed to fulfill premedical requirements are offered by the biology, chemistry, mathematics, and physics departments.
-The premedical advisor, Jane Cary, can provide valuable information and assistance in planning for and applying to medical and related programs.
+The premedical advisor, Barbara Fuller, can provide valuable information and assistance in planning for and applying to medical and related programs.